Jesus Saves, But How?

 I. Jesus Saves, but How?
 And from What?

-Christians agree over Jesus' victory over sin, death, and the devil, but disagree over the battle plan that won it (Eph 3:4-13).
+Christians agree over Jesus' victory over sin, death, and the devil, but disagree over the oikonomia or battle plan that won it (Eph 3:4-13, 1 Tim 1:4),

-To understand, we need to appreciate the Bible's apocalyptic worldview.
+To understand all this, we need to appreciate the Bible's apocalyptic Jewish worldview.

 **The world's enduring situation has three basic features:

-(1) It has been in the grip of cosmic evil, and helpless to overcome it on its own.
+(1) A deeper, unveiled vision of the present: The world has been in the grip of cosmic evil, helpless to overcome it on its own.

 Created structures, though originally good, are mere workarounds.
 Evil powers can even co-opt them.

-This problem drives varying reactions: In Jesus' day, sufferers give up.
+This problem drives varying reactions coping with despair: In Jesus' day, sufferers give up.
 Zealots fight.
 The wealthy deny and avoid it.
 Herodians and tax collectors collaborate with oppressors.
 Hellenistic Jews 'escape' metaphysically.

-(2) God has offered hope, promising to come to act to end "the present evil age" and restore a good, even perfect order.
+(2) An end-vision of future hope, promising to come to act to end "the present evil age" and restore a good, even perfect order.

-God's promise evokes additional reactions: Essenes and monastics retreat.
+God's promise evokes additional reactions to disputed expectations: Essenes and monastics retreat.
 Pharisees and mystics strive to 'clean up' Israel to prepare for Messiah's coming.
 John the Baptist and Luke 1's remnant hang on and wait.

-(3) Jesus announces and confirms that in him God has come as promised, with a cosmic new arrangement—God's Kingdom (Col 1:13–14).
+(3) Good news: Jesus announces and confirms that in him God has come as promised, with a cosmic new arrangement—God's Kingdom (Col 1:13–14) and an ongoing mission for any to join.

-That good news evokes a reactions from his disciples: So conquer!
+That good news evokes misunderstanding (Mark 4:10-12) and rejection from opponents ('weeds' in Matt 13:24-30) but hearing, trusting action, and impact among disciples: Conquer!
 Trust the news of God's invading Reign and its amnesty for sin, enter it through the rejected Messiah's grace, and go invite all nations to enter too.

-(Western culture tends not to share the apocalyptic framework that makes sense of Jesus.)
+Western culture tends not to share the apocalyptic framework that makes sense of Jesus, so we tend to arrange the subset of features we think we can grasp into different, smaller, distorted versions.

 II.
 The Christ Story

-Biblical testimonies help interpret by focusing on Jesus' ministry, death, resurrection, ascension, and promised return in light of its Old Testament background.
+Biblical testimonies focus on Jesus' ministry, death, resurrection, ascension, and promised return in light of their Old Testament background.

-The treatment below links these two sets.
+The treatment below links all three topics.
 Does that ease the tensions?

 Each office plays a role in Old Testament Israel.